cmg777/starter-academic-v501/content/home/researchLab.md

   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'
 ---

+{{% callout note %}}
-In the QuaRCS-lab JP, we conduct research on quantitative regional and computational science.
+In the QuaRCS-lab JP, we conduct research on [quantitative regional and computational science](https://quarcs-lab.org).
 We exploit the integration of development economics, spatial data science, and applied econometrics to understand and inform the process of sustainable development across subnational regions and countries.
+{{% /callout %}}

 <iframe height="600" width="100%" frameborder="no" src="https://www.youtube-nocookie.com/embed/41zWBXUrdKU"?height=600"> </iframe>